Joe King (musician): Work outside The Fray

 King sang in the song "Undertow" off the Timbaland album Shock Value 2.
 He also co-wrote and co-produced the song "Alright With Me", which was included on American Idol winner Kris Allen's debut album, Kris Allen.
 Commenting on his working with Allen, King said that there was "a good vibe in the studio".

 In April 2013, King released a six-song EP, Breaking, under the name "King."
 His single "Need a Woman by Friday" features Trombone Shorty.

 In September 2017, King released five songs in a project titled "Union Moon".

 Personal life

 King married for the first time when he was 19 years old.
-He and his first wife, Julie, had two daughters, Elise Madison King and Ava Julie King, together.
+He and his first wife, Julie, had two daughters together.

 King began dating actress Candice Accola after they met at a Super Bowl event in February 2012.
 They became engaged in May 2013, and married on October 18, 2014, in New Orleans, Louisiana.
 In August 2015, they announced that they were expecting their first child together.
-They had a daughter, Florence May, born on January 15, 2016.
+They had a daughter born in 2016.
 In August 2020, they announced that they were expecting their second child together.
-Candice gave birth to their second daughter, Josephine June, on December 1, 2020.
-In May 2022 it was announced that Accola and King have split.
+Candice gave birth to their second daughter in 2020.
+In May 2022, it was announced that Accola and King had split.